eudoxia0/eudoxia0.github.io/article/_posts/2026-01-12-letting-claude-play-text-adventures.md

 Math problems?
 Too one-shottable.
 A chatbot?
 Too interactive, I want something hands-off and long-horizon.
 A coding agent?
 That's too freeform and requires too much tool use.
 And then I thought: [text adventures][adv]!
-You have a stylized, hierarchically-structured world accessible entirely tthrough text, long-term goals, puzzles, physical exploration and discovery of the environment.
+You have a stylized, hierarchically-structured world accessible entirely through text, long-term goals, puzzles, physical exploration and discovery of the environment.
 Even the data model of text adventures resembles [frame-based][frame] knowledge representation systems.
 And there's a [vast collection][ifdb] of games available